The best options for sending money from Canada to Japan

 How to compare transfer companies when transferring money to Japan

-As you can clearly see from Haruto’s case study, it pays to do your homework when considering transferring money from Australia to Japan.
-Especially in a situation such as his where he plans on making weekly money transfers.
-Look closely at the following when comparing money transfer service providers to avoid paying more than you have to:
+As you can clearly see from Haruto’s case study, it pays to do your homework when considering transferring money from Canada to Japan, especially in a situation where you plan on making weekly money transfers.
+Look closely at the following factors when comparing money transfer service providers to avoid paying more than you have to:

 - Exchange rate.
 This is where you have the most opportunity to lose money without even knowing it.
-Check these carefully from provider to provider to find the one that gives the best rates.
+Compare different services to find the one that gives the best rates.

-How to send money to Japan from Australia
+How to send money to Japan from Canada

 - Banks.
-Almost all Australian banks which offer international money transfers will allow you to transfer funds to Japan.
-This includes Australia’s big four banks and a large number of smaller banks.
-Some bank accounts, such as multi currency accounts, can be used to keep your funds in JPY and convert them to other currencies when you want to, and others, such as Citibank’s Plus Transaction Account will allow you to send free money transfers from your internet banking.
+Almost all Canadian banks which offer international money transfers will allow you to transfer funds to Japan.
+This includes the big five banks: RBC, CIBC, TD, BMO and ScotiaBank, as well as a large number of smaller banks.
+Some Canadian bank accounts may allow for multi currency accounts, which can be used to keep your funds in JPY and convert them to other currencies when you want to.
+HSBC offer such an account.
+It may be difficult in Canada to find a multi-currency account that supports JPY.

 Emergency cash transfers in Japan

-Australian visitors to Japan can also take advantage of money transfer services if they suddenly find themselves without any cash:
+Canadian visitors to Japan can also take advantage of money transfer services if they suddenly find themselves without any cash.
+Your options to receive emergency cash include:

 - Travel insurance.
-When travelling overseas, it is essential that you purchase a travel insurance policy.
-This can help you with quick access to money if you are the victim of a crime or lose your wallet while visiting Japan.
+When travelling overseas, it is essential that you purchase travel insurance.
+An insurance policy can help you access money if you are the victim of a crime or lose your wallet or purse while visiting Japan.

 Western Union and MoneyGram cash pickup locations in Japan

-There are a number of locations in the major cities in Japan where you can pick up money from a transfer service company:
+There are a number of locations in major cities across Japan where you can pick up money from a transfer service company.
+Here are some of the locations:

 MoneyGram – Tokyo